We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can mix mass gainer protein powders with water or your liquid of choice, though each product will include specific instructions for preparing and consuming it.

 Mass gainers contribute a large number of calories on their own.
-However, it can also be helpful to mix the powder with milk or blend it into a smoothie with ingredients such as fruits, vegetables, or nut butters for extra calories and nutrients.
+However, it can be helpful to mix the powder with milk or blend it into a smoothie with ingredients such as fruits, vegetables, or nut butter for extra calories and nutrients.

 Unless a healthcare professional recommends otherwise, it’s best to stick with just one serving of protein powder per day.